mister-mr-matrix/mister/README.md

 ## Environment Variables

-You need to set the following environment variables for the app to work:
+Variables without default value must be set for the app to work:

 | Variable                        | Description                                                            | Example                            | Default Value        |
 | ------------------------------- | ---------------------------------------------------------------------- | ---------------------------------- | -------------------- |